 Visits to care settings

-It is great to hear that a large percentage of our members’ residents and staff have received their first Covid-19 vaccine dose.
+It is great to hear that a large percentage of our members’ residents and staff have received first Covid-19 vaccines.
 Everybody aged 70 and above, and all frontline social care workers (together covering the majority of people living and working in housing-with-care settings) were included in the top four groups of the JCVI’s priority list for receiving the vaccine, and should have received their first dose by 15th February.

 A number of resources may help members during the vaccination programme, including: